carpentries-incubator/python-testing/06-edges.md

 > 1. Insert the sinc2d function code (above) into a file called mod.py.
 > 2. Add the edge and internal case tests (above) to a test_sinc2d.py file.
 > 3. Invent and implement a corner case test in that file.
-> 4. Run all of the tests using `nosetests` on the command line.
+> 4. Run all of the tests using `py.test` on the command line.

 Corner cases can be even trickier to find and debug than edge cases because of their increased complexity.
 This complexity, however, makes them even more important to